 Shortly after Alan Fletcher died of cancer.

 He died wearing a printed T shirt with a phrase from one of the many posters he produced: ‘I don’t know where I’m going, but I’m on my way’ – a quote by Saul Steinberg.

-I own a copy of that poster and it hangs in my studio.
-Every day I look at it.
-“Am I on the right path?
+I own a copy of that poster, and it hangs in my studio.
+Every day I look at it, and ask myself… “Am I on the right path?
 Am I achieving what I should or could?
 Where am I headed?”

 Where all this will lead, who cares.
 One thing I do know, it’s not about where I’m going, but the getting there, that holds the real value.